Question: As salamu alaikum. I am interested in comparative religious study. I had

 The most sublime philosophies as well as the most barbarous practices stand side by side in Hinduism.
 Among its adherents we find upper-caste Brahmins and lower caste Sudras, whom the Brahmins hold at a distance as "untouchables".

-S.V.
-Kelkar writes: "There is in fact no system of doctrines, no teacher, or school of teaching, no single god that is accepted by all the Hindus."
+no single god that is accepted by all the Hindus."
 (S.V.Kelkar: Essay on Hinduism, p.
 34, quoted by Hadwa Dom, Myth of the One Hindu Religion Exploded)

 The Vedas have provided the theoretical grounds for Varnashrama (the caste system), which served to systematize an institution of graded inequality among people.